-We protect the outgoings of our residents by ensuring that care costs are structured to minimise additional personal expenditure.
-The fees paid by residents cover 24 hours care, accommodation, utilities, meals, laundry, social support, The Alderney Ambulance subscription, transport and escort for medical appointments, security and safety.
+We protect the interests of our residents by structuring care costs to minimise additional personal expenditure.
+The fees paid by residents cover 24-hour care, accommodation, utilities, meals, laundry, social support, The Alderney Ambulance subscription, transport and escort for medical appointments, security and safety.

-Long term/permanent clients enjoy 24 hour care delivered by skilled, trained staff tailored to the needs of each individual.
+Long term stay clients enjoy 24-hour care delivered by skilled, trained staff tailored to the needs of each individual.
 We provide a minimum of three meals per day with all specialist dietary needs catered for.
-Visiting chiropodist, hairdressers and activities coordinators come to the care home regularly to meet the needs of residents and all medical and dental appointments are arranged by our staff.
+Hairdressers and a chiropodist visit the care home regularly to meet the needs of residents and all medical and dental appointments are arranged by our staff.

-A range of activities are offered including chair yoga, singing, puzzles and games, arts and crafts and gardening activities.
-We have a range of visiting entertainers, volunteers offering one-to-one befriending and visiting faith based support including a weekly multi-faith based service, monthly communion and a weekly know your bible.
-We also organise regular outings so that the residents can enjoy the island environment including term-time visits to the Islands play group.
+A range of activities are offered to our residents, including chair yoga, singing, puzzles and games, arts and crafts and gardening activities.
+We have a range of visiting entertainers, and also volunteers offering one-to-one befriending and visiting faith based support, including a weekly multi-faith based service, monthly communion and a weekly know your bible.
+We also organise regular outings so that the residents can enjoy the island environment, including term-time visits to the island's play group.
 These activities are organised by our activity coordinator and supported by our volunteers.

 If you would like more information - CALL on 01481 822756 or email firstname.lastname@example.org